The Flying Serpent: Reception

 There was some criticism of the film due to its resemblance to the 1940 movie, The Devil Bat.
 Notably, author and film critic Leonard Maltin awarded the film two out of four stars, calling it "Basically a reworking of The Devil Bat."
 American film critic Dennis Schwartz gave the film a grade of "C+" commenting that it is,A remake of the Devil Bat that offers a slightly different theme and instead of a bat it offers a special effects flying creature (looking harmlessly like a stuffed puppet) that's half bird and half reptile...
 Sam Newfield shows no imagination or ability...

-Remake

-The film was loosely remade in 1982 by director Larry Cohen as Q, starring Michael Moriarty, Candy Clark and Richard Roundtree.